israrhussain20110/Pharmacy-KPI-Dashboard---API/README.md

 ## ✨ Features

 * **API Endpoints:** Provides a rich set of API endpoints to access calculated KPIs, including sales value, prescription volume, inventory levels, stock-outs, near expiries, cash reconciliation, and top sellers.
+* **KPI Analysis API:** A dedicated set of endpoints for in-depth KPI analysis, including daily KPIs, trends, and alerts.
 * **Efficient Data Processing:** Leverages Pandas and NumPy for high-performance data loading and preprocessing from CSV files into a MongoDB database.
 * **Interactive Web Dashboard:** A simple yet effective web interface (built with Flask and Jinja2) to present key pharmacy metrics in an easily digestible format.
 * **Modular Architecture:** Organized into distinct modules for API routers, data processing services, and a dedicated script for seamless data ingestion, promoting maintainability and scalability.

+## 🌐 Multi-Branch Analysis (Planned Extension)

+This feature will extend the Pharmacy KPI Project to support operations across multiple pharmacy branches, allowing for comparative insights and optimization at a network level.

+### Detailed Explanation of the Multi-Branch Analysis Extension

+Multi-Branch Analysis will introduce the ability to track and compare KPIs across different branches.
+Key components include:

+* **Performance Comparison:** Aggregate and contrast metrics like sales, inventory turns, and service levels.
+* **Transfer Efficiency:** Monitor inter-branch inventory transfers, evaluating volume, time, cost, and success rate.
+* **Identification of Over/Under-Stocked Branches:** Flag branches with excess inventory or shortages using data-driven thresholds.

+The extension will build on the existing synthetic dataset by adding a "Branch_ID" or "Branch_Name" field to each record.
+This will turn the project into a more robust enterprise tool.

+### Key Problems and Their Outcomes

+This extension targets key challenges faced by multi-branch pharmacies:

+* **Uneven Performance Across Branches:**
+  * **Problem:** Lack of visibility into why some branches underperform.
+  * **Outcomes if Unaddressed:** Inconsistent revenue, inefficient resource allocation, and poor service levels, leading to lost market share.
+  * **Mitigation:** Comparative dashboards will highlight variances, enabling targeted interventions.
+* **Inefficient Inter-Branch Transfers:**
+  * **Problem:** Ad-hoc inventory transfers leading to delays and higher costs.
+  * **Outcomes if Unaddressed:** Increased waste from expiries, elevated transportation costs, and supply chain bottlenecks.
+  * **Mitigation:** Metrics on transfer success and efficiency will allow for optimization and automation.
+* **Over/Under-Stocked Branches:**
+  * **Problem:** Lack of centralized monitoring leading to inventory imbalances.
+  * **Outcomes if Unaddressed:** Tied-up capital in over-stocked branches and lost sales from under-stocking.
+  * **Mitigation:** Automated flagging of inventory imbalances to support rebalancing.

+### How It Will Be Implemented

+1. **Data Model and Dataset Updates:**
+    * Enhance the dataset with a "Branch_ID" and simulate data variations between branches.
+    * Update the MongoDB schema to index on "Branch_ID".
+2. **API and Router Enhancements:**
+    * Add branch query parameters to existing endpoints (e.g., `GET /metrics/sales-value?branch_id=1`).
+    * Create new endpoints for performance comparison (e.g., `GET /branches/compare`).
+    * Introduce endpoints to manage and analyze inventory transfers.
+3. **Business Logic and Services Layer:**
+    * Extend calculation functions to group by branch.
+    * Add logic for transfer efficiency scoring.
+4. **Dashboard and Reporting Updates:**
+    * Modify the dashboard to display comparative views and alerts.
+    * Add new visualizations for multi-branch trends.
+5. **Testing and Integration:**
+    * Update tests to cover multi-branch scenarios.
+    * Ensure the system is scalable for a large number of branches.

 ## 🚀 Technologies Used